You can use your own domain name in REACH.

 Example CNAMEs and Records

 Note: Where example.org is your own domain name and “point to” is the unique SSL CNAME created in your REACH Account.

 sponsor.example.org to point to demo.reachapp.co

 www.example.org to point to demo.reachapp.co

 Note: CNAME stands for Canonical Name and can be used to alias one name to another.
 When creating a CNAME, you cannot use the A record to point to your REACH site, you must use a CNAME.
-For example, if your domain name is example.org, you can use the name of www.example.org to create the CNAME.
+For example, if your domain name is example.org, you must use the name of www.example.org to create the CNAME (include the www).
 You cannot create a CNAME using just example.org.